status-im/ift-weekly-news/API.md

 - API endpoints are **static JSON files** generated during the build process
 - Updates occur automatically when new reports are published (typically every Friday via n8n)
-- **Authentication required** - All endpoints are protected by Keycloak authentication
+- **No authentication required** - All endpoints are publicly accessible
-- You must obtain and include a valid access token in your requests
-- Access is controlled by the same Keycloak realm as the main site

 ---